vdaas/vald/docs/usecase/usage-example.md

   To detect the malware using Vald, you need to vectorize the malware binary file and insert into Vald first.
   You can analyze your binary by performing a search to find a similar binary in Vald.
-  If your binary is similar with the malware binary, you can trigger the alert for users.
+  If your binary is similar to the malware binary, you can trigger the alert for users.

 - Price optimization